fantastito/fantastito/README.md

 He is well placed to communicate complex concepts and has a technical mind.
 Coding brings together the different strands of his career and passions.

 Makers Academy graduate; now looking to launch a career in tech.
+Always on the lookout for new projects.
+If something below catches your eye, get in touch!

 [![Gmail Badge](https://img.shields.io/badge/Gmail-EA4335?logo=gmail&logoColor=fff&style=flat)](mailto:simon.budden@gmail.com) [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=fff&style=flat)](https://www.linkedin.com/in/simon-budden-0b280518/)